NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company measures its financial assets and liabilities in accordance with GAAP.
 For certain of our financial instruments, including cash, accounts payable, accrued expenses, and the short-term portion of long-term debt, the carrying amounts approximate fair value due to their short maturities.

-We adopted accounting guidance for financial and non-financial assets and liabilities (ASC 820).
-The adoption did not have a material impact on our results of operations, financial position or liquidity.
+We adopted accounting guidance for financial and non-financial assets and liabilities in accordance with ASC 820 Fair Value Measurements and Disclosures.
 This standard defines fair value, provides guidance for measuring fair value and requires certain disclosures.
 This standard does not require any new fair value measurements, but rather applies to all other accounting pronouncements that require or permit fair value measurements.
 This guidance does not apply to measurements related to share-based payments.
 This guidance discusses valuation techniques, such as the market approach (comparable market prices), the income approach (present value of future income or cash flow), and the cost approach (cost to replace the service capacity of an asset or replacement cost).
 The guidance utilizes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three broad levels.
 The following is a brief description of those three levels:

 Accounts receivable are recorded at fair value on the date revenue is recognized.
 The Company provides allowances for doubtful accounts for estimated losses resulting from the inability of its customers to repay their obligation.
 If the financial condition of the Company's customers were to deteriorate, resulting in an impairment of their ability to repay, additional allowances may be required.
 The Company provides for potential uncollectible accounts receivable based on specific customer identification and historical collection experience adjusted for existing market conditions.
 If market conditions decline, actual collection experience may not meet expectations and may result in decreased cash flows and increased bad debt expense.

-Inventories are stated at the lower of cost or market using the first in, first out (FIFO) method.
+Inventories consist of finished goods and are stated at the lower of cost or market using the first in, first out (FIFO) method.
 Provisions have been made to reduce excess or obsolete inventories to their net realizable value.

 Cost of Sales